 What is the Lifespan of Axolotls?

 In the wild, axolotls live between 10 to 15 years.
 In captivity, they may live a bit longer, depending on tank conditions and the expertise of the aquarist in how to keep them healthy.
+Below, you will find a handful of tips on how to improve the lifespan of your axolotl.

 Plus, in captivity, many of the threats axolotls face in their natural habitat (e.g. pollution, loss of habitat, etc.) are eliminated.
 Of course, raising axolotls in captivity is not without its challenges as axolotls can suffer from various diseases that are a direct cause of their keeping conditions.